Travis Wammack

-Travis Wammack (born November 1944 in Walnut, Mississippi, United States) is an American rock and roll guitarist from Memphis, Tennessee.
+Travis Lavoid Wammack Sr. (November 19, 1944 – February 27, 2026) was an American rock and roll guitarist from Memphis, Tennessee.

 Described as an "instrumental genius" and "a precursor to guitar-hero shredding", he is known for his "magnificent guitar pyrotechnics", "hot and speedy guitar chops", and "wild guitar workouts" featuring early use of fuzztone and distortion.
-A child prodigy, Wammack's first record was released in 1957 when he was eleven years old, and at seventeen he hit the American charts with "Scratchy", an instrumental which peaked at #80 in 1964, although the initial release of the record was in the summer of 1962.
-He also charted briefly in 1966 at #128 with an instrumental version of "Louie Louie".
+Taught by Ruby Ester Jones of Walnut, MS and Memphis, TN a child prodigy, Wammack's first recording was made when he was 12 years old, and released in 1957 on Fernwood, and at the age of 19 he hit the American chart with "Scratchy", an instrumental which peaked at No. 80 in 1964 (it was actually released in the summer of 1962).
+He also charted briefly in 1966 at No. 128 with an instrumental version of "Louie Louie".